alish2503/gym-crm/README.md

 5. Training types are constant and read-only.
 6. All endpoints have proper validation and error handling.
 7. Swagger provides interactive API documentation.
+8. Metrics and health endpoints are exposed via Spring Boot Actuator.